 Definitions of Abuse

-During an April 2018 dialogue with the SSR2 Review Team, ICANN Compliance asserted that the current contracts with registries and registrars do not authorize ICANN org to require registries to suspend or delete potentially abusive domain names and are thus ineffective in allowing them to pursue those engaged in systemic DNS abuse.
-This point was also publicly asserted in the letter from ICANN Compliance to the Independent Compliance Working Party.
+During an April 2018 dialogue with the SSR2 Review Team, ICANN Contractual Compliance asserted that the current contracts with registries and registrars do not authorize ICANN org to require registries to suspend or delete potentially abusive domain names and are thus ineffective in allowing them to pursue those engaged in systemic DNS abuse.
+This point was also publicly asserted in the letter from ICANN Contractual Compliance to the Independent Compliance Working Party.

-A year later, in April 2019, ICANN Compliance reported to the SSR2 Review Team that lack of a contractual prohibition on ‘systematic DNS abuse’ prevents ICANN Compliance from effectively addressing it until there is a community consensus policy defining and prohibiting it.
+A year later, in April 2019, ICANN Contractual Compliance reported to the SSR2 Review Team that lack of a contractual prohibition on “systematic DNS abuse” prevents ICANN Contractual Compliance from effectively addressing it until there is a community consensus policy defining and prohibiting it.
 Further, the ICANN Board recently announced that it would delay moving forward with CCT Review recommendations 14 and 15, which recommend amendments to existing agreements to help prevent DNS abuse.
 The Board underlined that this delay is because “there are still ongoing community discussions to reach a common community understanding of DNS abuse and related terms.”
 The SSR2 Review Team observes that the unstructured and unbounded nature of these discussions complicates finding a resolution and that ICANN org and contracted parties have an incentive to postpone resolution of this problem indefinitely.
-We recommend a three-pronged approach to this problem, including a temporary specification for a short-term, time-bounded CCWG for the medium term, and a structured EPDP for the longer-term horizon.
+We recommend a three-pronged approach to this problem, including a temporary specification for a short-term, time-bounded CCWG for the medium-term, and a structured EPDP for the longer-term horizon.

-ICANN org has had descriptions and working definitions of ‘DNS abuse’ and related terms integrated with its activities for over a decade, including (but not limited to) ICANN org’s Security, Stability, and Resiliency Frameworks from 2009 to 2017, the ICANN’s consensus community findings in the New gTLD Program as well as subsequent consensus on safeguards, the 2013 Specification 11b contractual obligation which enumerates abusive activities, and ICANN’s own DNS Abuse Activity Reporting Project (DAAR).
+ICANN org has had descriptions and working definitions of “DNS abuse” and related terms integrated with its activities for over a decade, including (but not limited to) ICANN org’s Security, Stability, and Resiliency Frameworks from 2009 to 2017, the ICANN’s consensus community findings in the New gTLD Program as well as subsequent consensus on safeguards, the 2013 Specification 11b contractual obligation which enumerates abusive activities, and ICANN’s own DNS Abuse Activity Reporting (DAAR) project.

 The GNSO Council also asked the Registration Abuse Policies Working Group (RAPWG) to examine issues surrounding illicit uses of domain names.
 The final report stated: